ynput/OpenPype/website/docs/artist_getting_started.md

 repository.
 This is a location where OpenPype will be looking for when checking if it's up to date and where updates are installed from automatically.

-This pat is usually taken from the database directly, so you shouldn't need it.
+This path is usually taken from the database directly, so you shouldn't need it.

 ## Updates